roomstory/keycloak-publish-custom-events/README.md

 # keycloak-publish-custom-events
-Repository for publishing custom events from Keycloak to NSQ
+Repository for listening custom events from Keycloak and publishing to NSQ

 # Registration Event Listener

 This is a custom event listener for Keycloak events.
-Its goal is to notify an admin about new user registrations via email.
+Its goal is to listen multiple events from Keycloak and publish to NSQ

 ## How to build the artifact?